| P&L Statement | 2022 | 2023 | 2024 |

 | Cash at the End | 17.1 | 1 | 3.2 |

 However, investors should be aware of the risks inherent in unlisted share investments.
 Liquidity is a key constraint: since the shares aren’t yet listed on a conventional exchange, finding buyers can be challenging and the pricing is less transparent.
-Regulatory changes also apply — for example, a lock-in period of six months post-listing may restrict the ease of off-loading these shares. (unlistedzone.com) Moreover, carrying a premium in the grey market (as seen in the “grey market premium” or GMP of ~100% noted ahead of the IPO) raises the question of whether the valuation is justified against future listing risk and market performance.
-(The Economic Times)
+Regulatory changes also apply — for example, a lock-in period of six months post-listing may restrict the ease of off-loading these shares.
+Moreover, carrying a premium in the grey market (as seen in the “grey market premium” or GMP of ~100% noted ahead of the IPO) raises the question of whether the valuation is justified against future listing risk and market performance.

-Q 1 What is the very first step to buy Archit Nuwood Unlisted Shares?
+Q.1 What is the very first step to buy Archit Nuwood unlisted shares?

 A: The first step is to confirm your booking of Archit Nuwood Unlisted Shares with us at the current trading price.

-Q 2 What documents are required to purchase Archit Nuwood Unlisted Shares?
+Q.2 What documents are required to purchase Archit Nuwood unlisted shares?

 A: You need to provide your Client Master Report (CMR), PAN Card, and a Cancelled Cheque.

-Q 3 Why are these specific documents (CMR, PAN, Cancelled Cheque) required?
+Q.3 Why are these specific documents (CMR, PAN, Cancelled Cheque) required?

 A: These are KYC (Know Your Customer) documents required as per SEBI regulations.

-Q 4 What should I do if I don't have a Client Master Report (CMR)?
+Q.4 What should I do if I don't have a Client Master Report (CMR)?

 A: You should ask your broker for your Client Master Report (CMR) if it's not readily available.

-Q 5 When is a Cancelled Cheque specifically required?
+Q.5 When is a Cancelled Cheque specifically required?

 A: A Cancelled Cheque is required if you are not transferring funds from the bank account that is mentioned in your Client Master Report (CMR) copy.

-Q 6 How will I receive the bank details for payment?
+Q.6 How will I receive the bank details for payment?

 A: We will provide you with the necessary bank details once your booking is confirmed and documents are in order.

-Q 7 What payment methods are accepted for buying Archit Nuwood Unlisted Shares?
+Q.7 What payment methods are accepted for buying Archit Nuwood Unlisted Shares?

 A: Payment must be done via RTGS, NEFT, IMPS, or CHEQUE TRANSFER.

-Q 8 Are cash deposits allowed for the payment?
+Q.8 Are cash deposits allowed for the payment?

 A: No, cash deposits are strictly not allowed.
 Payment must be made through RTGS, NEFT, IMPS, or CHEQUE TRANSFER.

-Q 9 Is there any specific requirement for the bank account used for payment?
+Q.9 Is there any specific requirement for the bank account used for payment?

 A: Yes, payment must be made from the same bank account in which the shares are to be credited.

-Q 10 What is the purpose of transferring funds from the same account where shares will be credited?
+Q.10 What is the purpose of transferring funds from the same account where shares will be credited?

 A: This is a standard procedure to ensure compliance and verify the source of funds, linking the payment directly to the beneficiary account for the shares.